Axway/amplify-fusion-labs/cloud-integration/assets/salesforce-connection.md

 - After entering the above details, click **Update** to save the connection details.

 - Click on [Generate token] to Allow access.
-A pop-up window should prompt you to explicitly allow some access. \
+A pop-up window should prompt you to explicitly allow some access.
+Please ensure that the browser does not block pop-ups. \
 ![salesforce18](salesforce-connection/salesforce18.png)

 - Once token is generated, click on **Test** button \